pygfx/wgpu-py/README.md

 * Coverage of the WebGPU spec is nearly complete.
 * Test coverage of the API is 100%.
-* Support for Windows, Linux and MacOS.
+* Support for Windows, Linux, and MacOS (Intel and M1).
 * Until WebGPU settles as a standard, its specification may change, and with that our API will probably too.
 Check the [changelog](CHANGELOG.md) when you upgrade!